thinkshout/ts_motif/README.md

 ## Style Guide

 A style guide is available at /styleguide.
-The `drupal-project` base Drupal repo has the module available to create the route.
+The [ts_styleguide](https://github.com/thinkshout/ts_styleguide) package has the module available to create the route.
 The template is editable and found in `templates/_includes/_styleguide.html.twig`

 ## Installation